jdsiddon/flinch/readme.md

 side.
 So to sum it up make the date of the database entry be date.now() or something similar.

 3-26-14
-- Event emitter in sensor-events.js for .open() isn't working correctly.
-Should emit an event each time data comes across arduino.
 Need to transfer over javascript app is referencing remotely to a local repo so I can view data in field.
-- Add events for data coming in, ready to fire, testing, etc.
-- Add command line entry for hand or rest shooting, and shooter name.
-Take this data and save it to the Mongo document.
-  Display this data on the nav menu on the right with an icon 'r' for rest and 'h' for hand or something similar.

 6-2-14
 Change model to use usb breakout instead of mini usb